-The largest principal amount outstanding under the Loan Agreement (or its predecessor agreement) at any time since December 2017 was \$25.3 million.
-As of December 31, 2018, we had approximately \$20 million in outstanding indebtedness under the Loan Agreement.
-Borrowings under the Loan Agreement are secured by substantially all of our assets and are unconditionally guaranteed by each of our subsidiaries.
+The largest principal amount outstanding under the Amended Loan Agreement at any time since December 2017 was \$51.2 million, which included the \$30.0 million Term Note B. As of December 31, 2019, we had approximately \$24.9 million in outstanding indebtedness under the Amended Loan Agreement.